Laying the groundwork

-It's often in the discussion of the brand names that the team gets the "ah-ha!" moment.
-Someone will share a new twist or insight that transforms a good name to a great one.
+Oftentimes, in the discussion of the brand names the team will have their "ah-ha!" moment.
+Someone will share a new twist or insight that transforms a good name into a great one.
 Or one name sparks a train of thought that leads to other possibilities.
 That's the purpose of this process, to help find and define the essence of the brand.
-Once in a while, a name will pop right out, but more often, one or two of the names begin to rise to the top and make more sense with each discussion.
+Once in a while, a name will pop right out, but most often, one or two of the names begin to rise to the top and make more sense with each discussion.
 The "story" behind the brand will begin to emerge and the name will gain traction.

-Typically it requires one to three "rounds" of names to find the right candidate.
-And often the name will be from the first list, simply because it requires contrast and comparison to see the value in a name.
-Some of our best and brightest brand names were initially passed over in early stages of the process, only to be revisited again and again.
-This is where it helps to air out each idea... how will the name be used, where will it be seen, how will it be used in a sentence, does it have "verb potential," etc. There is usually several names that will meet the branding criteria, and then it's a matter of choosing the one that feels the most fitting and comfortable.
+Typically it requires one to three "rounds" of names to uncover the perfect candidate.
+Some of our best and brightest brand names were initially passed over in the early stages of the process, only to be revisited again and again.
+This can happen simply because it requires contrast and comparison to see the value in a name.
+It helps to air out each idea: how will the name be used? where will it be seen? how will it be used in a sentence? does it have "verb potential," etc?
+There are usually several names that will meet the branding criteria, and then it's a matter of choosing the one that feels the most fitting and comfortable.

 Based on the specifics of the project, we can also provide comprehensive trademark research, name validation testing, and linguistic evaluation to further assist you in your decision.

-Rather than stopping with a name, tag line, logo and domain name, we'll work with you to develop a marketing "lexicon" or language set to further enhance and support your brand message.
-For our client TKO Surgical, it was about standing up for their clients, championing their cause and being in their corner.
-For our financial planning client Freedom Peak, it was about "reaching for your goals," "climbing higher," and "gaining a higher perspective."
-By developing this language set, you will be able to create a more meaningful and congruent brand message, one that highlights your core strengths.
+We won't stop at a name, tagline, logo, and domain name, we'll work with you to develop a marketing "lexicon" or language set to further enhance and support your brand message.
+By developing a language set, you will be able to create a more meaningful and congruent brand message, one that highlights your core strengths.
 This gives your brand message more substance and makes it more engaging and believable.
-It also helps when it comes time to write headlines, ad copy and web content.